thomassuedbroecker/custom-reranker-deployment/README.md

 These are the steps of the automation:

-1. Create namespace
+1. Create a namespace
 2. Get existing secrets to access the IBM
 3. Copy the IBM Cloud container registry
 4. Patch the service account to in the
-5. Create configmap
+5. Create a config map
-6. Create deployment
+6. Create the deployment
-7. Create service
+7. Create a service
 8. Create service loadbalancer > Only work for a Kubernetes Cluster in VPC

 * Example output: